About pride and HUMILITY

 For I say, through the grace given to me, to everyone who is among you, not to think of himself more highly than he ought to think, but to think soberly, as God has dealt to each one a measure of faith. —Romans 12:3 NKJV

-NASB: “Not that we are adequate in ourselves to consider anything as coming from ourselves, but our adequacy is from God —2 Corinthians 3:5 NASB
+NASB: “Not that we are adequate in ourselves to consider anything as coming from ourselves, but our adequacy is from God” —2 Corinthians 3:5 NASB

-Therefore in Christ Jesus I have found reason for boasting in things pertaining to God.
+“Therefore in Christ Jesus I have found reason for boasting in things pertaining to God.
 For I will not presume to speak of anything except what Christ has accomplished through me…” —Romans 15:17-18 NASB

-I have learned to be content in whatever circumstances I am.
+“I have learned to be content in whatever circumstances I am.
 I know how to get along with humble means, and I also know how to live in prosperity; in any and every circumstance I have learned the secret of being filled and going hungry, both of having abundance and suffering need.
-I can do all things through Him who strengthens me. —Philippians 4:11-13 NASB
+I can do all things through Him who strengthens me.” —Philippians 4:11-13 NASB

-We should be led thereto by a remembrance of our sins (Lam.
-3:39), and by the thought that it is the way to honor (Proverbs 16:18), and that the greatest promises are made to the humble (Psalms 147:6; Isaiah 57:15; 66:2; 1 Peter 5:5).
+We should be led to true humility by remembering our sins (Lam.
+3:39), and by the thought that it is the way to honor (Proverbs 16:18), and that the greatest promises are made to the humble (Psalm 147:6; Isaiah 57:15; 66:2; 1 Peter 5:5).